 Exchange Privilege.
-The Trust permits exchanges of shares of any class of the Fund for shares of the same class in any other fund within the John Hancock Fund Complex offering that same class at the time of the exchange.
-Class I or Class R6 shareholders also may exchange their shares for Class A shares of the Money Market Fund.
+The Trust permits exchanges of shares of any class of a fund for shares of the same class of any other fund within the John Hancock Fund Complex offering that same class at the time of the exchange.
+Class I, Class R2, Class R4, Class R5, or Class R6 shareholders also may exchange their shares for Class A shares of Money Market Fund.
 If a shareholder exchanges into Class A shares of the Money Market Fund, any future exchanges out of Money Market Fund Class A shares must be to the same share class from which they were originally exchanged.